About Us

 Ammie Howell

-Ammie is a Central Arrente woman born and raised on Wathaurong Country.
-She is a mum to 6 proud Arrente/Bundjalung kids and is an active member of the Wathaurong community.
-Ammie is also a former staff member of Wathaurong and Wathaurong Glass.
-Ammie was co-opted to the Board in December 2022 and was elected to the Board by Community in February 2023.
+Ammie is an Arrernte woman born and raised on Wathaurong Country.
+She is a mum to 6 proud Arrernte/Bundjalung kids and is an active member of the Wathaurong community.
+Ammie is also a former staff member of Wathaurong Co-op and Wathaurong Glass and is currently the Manager of the Booln Booln Cultural Centre.

 Staff